Diverse magnetic orders and quantum anomalous Hall effect in twisted bilayer MoTe2 and WSe2

 {\em Introduction --} Harnessing the magnetic properties of materials is a long-standing goal in condensed matter physics.
 In conventional magnets, magnetism is associated with magnetic elements having partially filled $d$ and $f$ orbitals, which is difficult to control externally.
 However, recent experimental breakthroughs in two dimensional moir\'e heterostructures have opened up new avenues for tailoring magnetism~\cite{andrei2021marvels,mak2022semiconductor}.
 By tuning control parameters such as twist angle, electrostatic gating, or electric field, it becomes possible to significantly modify the moir\'e band structure and induce a wide range of interaction-driven states with magnetic orders and topological states.
 Such interaction-driven magnetism without magnetic elements can even be tuned {\it in situ} by electrical means.
 This unprecedented control of magnetism has potential in developing spintronic devices and quantum technologies.

-For 2D materials, an important practical question is the stability of these magnetic phases to thermal fluctuations, which is dictated by the nature of low-energy collective modes.
-Magnetic orders which break a continuous spin rotation symmetry, such as spin $SU(2)$, necessarily possess gapless Goldstone modes, generating fluctuations which destroy long range magnetic order in 2D at any finite temperatures by the Mermin-Wagner theorem.
-Therefore, robust ferromagnetism in 2D requires a large magnetic anisotropy.
-In pristine graphene systems where spin-orbit coupling is negligibly small, spin ferromagnetism cannot exist as a true long-range order at finite temperature.
-Even in monolayer TMDs with a strong Ising spin-orbit coupling, the locking of spin $s_z = \uparrow (\downarrow)$ to valley $K (K')$ leads to an emergent pseudospin $SU(2)$ symmetry at low doping, which again suppresses long-range magnetic order.
-This difficulty is finally overcome in moir\'e TMD homobilayers, in which the spin-valley locking combined with valley-dependent interlayer tunneling manifestly breaks the pseudospin symmetry down to $U(1) \times \mathbb{Z}_2$ \cite{WuPRL}, thus enabling true long-range Ising-type magnetic order at finite temperatures via spontaneous spin $s_z$ polarization that preserves $U(1)$ and breaks $\mathbb{Z}_2$ spin symmetry \cite{LiangNC}.
-This is exemplified by recent observations of Ising ferromagnetism, with clear magnetic hysteresis, in twisted homobilayer transition metal dichalcogenide (TMD) at small twist angles \cite{Xiaodong,XiaodongFQH,zeng2023integer}.
-Moreover, ferromagnetism combined with non-trivial band topology in TMD bilayer systems may lead to quantized anomalous Hall effect at integer fillings, which has attracted great interest~\cite{li2021quantum,Ben,wang2020correlated,LiangPRX,pan2022topological,xie2022valley,xie2022topological,dong2023excitonic,chang2022quantum,pan2020band,zang2021hartree,mai20221,xie2022nematic,Multiferroicity,patra2023electric,ryee2023switching,qiu2023interaction}.
+For 2D materials, a practical question is the stability of magnetic phases against thermal fluctuations, which is governed by the nature of low-energy collective modes.
+Magnetic orders that break a continuous spin rotation symmetry, such as spin \( SU(2) \), necessarily give rise to gapless Goldstone modes.
+These modes generate fluctuations that prevent long-range magnetic order in 2D at any finite temperature, as dictated by the Mermin-Wagner theorem.
+Consequently, robust ferromagnetism in 2D requires strong magnetic anisotropy to overcome these fluctuations.
+In pristine graphene, where spin-orbit coupling is negligibly small, spin ferromagnetism cannot establish itself as a true long-range order at finite temperature.
+Even in monolayer transition metal dichalcogenides (TMDs) with strong Ising spin-orbit coupling, the locking of spin \( s_z = \uparrow (\downarrow) \) to valley \( K (K') \) leads to an emergent pseudospin \( SU(2) \) symmetry at low doping, which again suppresses long-range magnetic order.
+This challenge is finally overcome in moir\'e TMD homobilayers, where the combination of spin-valley locking and valley-dependent interlayer tunneling explicitly breaks the pseudospin symmetry down to \( U(1) \times \mathbb{Z}_2 \) \cite{WuPRL}.
+As a result, long-range Ising-type magnetic order at finite temperatures is made possible via spontaneous spin \( s_z \) polarization, which preserves \( U(1) \) symmetry while breaking \( \mathbb{Z}_2 \) spin symmetry \cite{LiangNC}.
+This phenomenon has been exemplified by recent observations of Ising ferromagnetism, characterized by clear magnetic hysteresis, in twisted homobilayer TMDs at small twist angles \cite{Xiaodong,XiaodongFQH,zeng2023integer}.
+Furthermore, when ferromagnetism is combined with non-trivial band topology in TMD bilayer systems, it can lead to a quantized anomalous Hall effect at integer fillings, a topic that has garnered significant interest~\cite{li2021quantum,Ben,wang2020correlated,LiangPRX,pan2022topological,xie2022valley,xie2022topological,dong2023excitonic,chang2022quantum,pan2020band,zang2021hartree,mai20221,xie2022nematic,Multiferroicity,patra2023electric,ryee2023switching,qiu2023interaction}.